Community service officer: Characteristics

 Most departments distinguish the CSO's from normal police officers in a variety of ways, however, the two most common are uniform and vehicle.
 Uniforms vary by department and should be recognizable to the public as police staff, but visibly distinct from regular police officers, examples being neon Yellow (similar to the color of some traffic vests), a lighter blue color, or in some cases white.
 Issued vehicles for Community Service Officers often identify the individual as a CSO via decals on the vehicle.
 The lighting on the CSO vehicles is also different, though the color combinations vary by department.
 Examples include amber only lights in Jacksonville, Fl., or red/amber colors in St. Johns County, Fl., while Orlando, Fl. uses police red and clear color lights.
 In some cases, the color green replaced the color blue.
 Some CSO vehicles are equipped with a single tone siren for responding to mutual aid requests by police officers.
 Vehicle type is also department and locale-specific.
 Jacksonville uses the Chevy Malibu and Chevy Impala, Orlando uses the Ford Crown Victoria and Chevy Impala, and St. Johns County utilizes the Chevy Impala, as well as different models of Pickup and Sport Utility vehicles for the CSO's.

 In Jacksonville, Florida, the CSO is regarded as an entry-level position to law enforcement for high school graduates, because the department requires police officers to be at least 21 and have a bachelor's degree, or associate degree and four years of active military or law-enforcement experience.
 CSOs are expected to attend college (tuition is reimbursed) and apply to the police academy within five years.

 The hiring process for CSO's is similar to the process of a sworn officer being hired in most departments.
 CSO's must undergo oral board reviews, polygraph tests, medical and psychological exams, writing skills tests, and background investigations.
-CSO's are also held to a higher standard than a sworn police officer.